trueheart78/trueheart78.com/resume.md

 ### Stoplight Admin :traffic_light:

 Found two bugs in the project related to a previous user's PR.
-One related to support for Redis version dependency being increased when it made no sense, the other related to missing library support for `sinatra/json`.
-Not only were both the bugs fixed, but I also introduced tests into the project to make sure that at least the core framework would load with issue.
+One related to support for the Redis version dependency being increased when it made no sense, the other related to missing library support for `sinatra/json`.
+Not only were both the bugs fixed, but I also introduced tests into the project to make sure that at least the core framework would load without issue.

 * Redis Pull Request: [GitHub][stoplight-redis-pr]
 * Tests Pull Request: [GitHub][stoplight-tests-pr]